Yom Kippur: Observance in Israel

 Yom Kippur is a legal holiday in Israel.
-There are no radio or television broadcasts, airports are shut down, there is no public transportation, and all shops and businesses are closed.
+There are no radio or television broadcasts, airports are shut down, there is no public transportation, and shops and businesses are closed.

 In 2019, 60.5% of the Jewish people of Israel said that they were intending to fast on Yom Kippur.
 It is very common in Israel to wish Tsom Kal ([an] easy fast) or Tsom Mo'il ([a] benefiting fast) to everyone before Yom Kippur, even if one does not know whether they will fast or not.

 It is considered impolite to eat in public on Yom Kippur or to play music or to drive a motor vehicle.
 There is no legal prohibition on any of these, but in practice such actions are almost universally avoided in Israel during Yom Kippur, except for emergency services.

-Over the last few decades, bicycle-riding and inline skating on the empty streets have become common among secular Israeli youths, especially on the eve of Yom Kippur in Tel Aviv.
+Over the last few decades, bicycle-riding and inline skating on the empty streets have become common among secular Israeli youths, especially on Yom Kippur in Tel Aviv.

 In 1973, an air raid siren was sounded on the afternoon of Yom Kippur and radio broadcasts were resumed to alert the public to the surprise attack on Israel by Egypt and Syria that launched the Yom Kippur War.

 Observance by athletes

 Since the early 20th century, numerous Jewish athletes have opted not to participate in their sport on Yom Kippur if a sporting event coincides with the High Holy Day.
 Such incidents throw into sharp highlight the conflict many Jewish people face between social pressures and personal beliefs on a daily basis.
 Athletes observing Yom Kippur are often lauded for their decision not to play, which is also seen as a source of pride by many in the Jewish community.

-The most famous example of this phenomenon is Hall of Fame pitcher Sandy Koufax of Major League Baseball's Los Angeles Dodgers, who refused to play on Yom Kippur when it clashed with Game 1 of the 1965 World Series which Koufax, as the team's best pitcher, was slated to start.
+The most famous example of this phenomenon is Hall of Fame pitcher Sandy Koufax of Major League Baseball's Los Angeles Dodgers, who refused to play on Yom Kippur when it clashed with Game 1 of the 1965 World Series which Koufax, the team's best pitcher, was slated to start.
 Koufax garnered national attention for his decision, which was seen as an example of the conflict between social pressures and personal beliefs.

 Similarly, another Baseball Hall of Famer, first baseman Hank Greenberg, garnered national attention in 1934 when he refused to play on Yom Kippur, even though his Detroit Tigers were in the middle of a pennant race and Greenberg himself was leading the league in runs batted in.
 When Greenberg arrived in synagogue on Yom Kippur, the service stopped suddenly, and the congregation gave an embarrassed Greenberg a standing ovation.

 The examples of Greenberg and Koufax have been followed by numerous athletes, including fellow baseball players Shawn Green, Kevin Youkilis, Brad Ausmus, and Art Shamsky.
 Outside of baseball, notable players to sit out Yom Kippur include: football player Gabe Carimi, golfer Laetitia Beck, chess player Boris Gelfand, and professional wrestler Bill Goldberg.